MUYANGGUO/web/_posts/2020-02-05-Poisson-Distribution.md

 ---
 layout: post
-title: "Use poisson distribution to generate discrete events over a time for simulation"
+title: "Use poisson distribution to generate random discrete events over a time for simulation"
 date: 2020-02-05
 excerpt: "An example of how I use poisson distributed random variables to generate discrete events"
 tags: [Python]